 — openTransfer (@openTransfer) April 20, 2018

 After multiple years of running social media walls at your BarCamps, what key learnings have you taken away?

 For us, it was not enough to just have the social media wall up on a screen where our participants hang out during the workshops.
 We decided to show it on the big screen during the “plenum” when everyone is in the same room.
 In fact, it became some sort of “kiss cam” where people spot their posting and are loving it.
 Aside from that, it became essential to thoughtfully manage the hashtag.
 Some other organisations use the same hashtag, so we had to become the “owner”, meaning we had to use it regularly — not just during the events.

 How are you promoting the hashtag?

 We promote the hashtag before, during and after the event in all our communication activities.
-At the barcamps themselves, it has become part of our “instruction routine” to ask the people to spread the word and to let everybody know what is happening at the barcamp.
+At the BarCamps themselves, it has become part of our “instruction routine” to ask the people to spread the word and to let everybody know what is happening at the BarCamp by using the hashtag.

 Has there been a change in how attendees react to the social wall and hashtag?
 Do you see more participation, less hesitation, etc.?

 For most attendees these days, seeing a social media wall at an event is not much of a surprise anymore.
 Especially tech-savvy people already expect it.
 Over time it became less of an obstacle for most people to be part of the social media wall but rather became an incentive.
 The contributions on the wall are still quite heterogeneous: there are those seeking a substantial exchange of thoughts but also those who rather post pictures of their coffee mugs.
 That will probably never change.